 When selecting cleanroom garments, consider:

-By adhering to USP 800 guidelines and selecting appropriate PPE, healthcare facilities can significantly reduce the risk of exposure to hazardous drugs and protect the health and safety of their workers.
+By adhering to USP 800 guidelines and selecting appropriate PPE, healthcare facilities can significantly reduce exposure risks.
+Klaritex offers a wide range of USP 800-compliant cleanroom apparel designed for safety, performance, and reliability.